ZeCastroIPCA/file-utility/README.md

 ## Features
 - Compress images with adjustable compression percentage
 - Compress videos (not supported yet)
-- Compress audio files (not supported yet)
+- Compress audio images (not supported yet)
-- Download compressed files
+- Download compressed images

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) image for more details.

 ```markdown
 Note: This project is free to use but should not be used for commercial purposes.